*Trigger warning – speaks to abuse and a few unpleasant images are included in this post.*

 “I’ve been so good to them.
 They are just jealous.
 That’s why they don’t like me.”

 You taught me that someone’s unresolved issues and past traumas are not an excuse to abuse others.
-They are to blame for their inability to control their emotions.
-They can’t blame others when they are responsible for themselves and for seeking professional help.
+That someone is to blame for their inability to control their emotions.
+That someone can’t blame others when they are responsible for themselves and for seeking professional help.

 “You’re so stupid.
 If you hadn’t made me so angry, I wouldn’t have said those things and done all of that.”